minouris/s4fw/README.md

 ## Attribution

 - Sims 4 and related assets are © Electronic Arts Inc. This project is not affiliated with or endorsed by Electronic Arts.
-- Portions of the decompiled code and tools may be derived from EA's original work for modding purposes.
+- This project uses tools by third party authors - please see [ATTRIBUTION.md](ATTRIBUTION.md) for details.

 ## Changelog